 【Red Tara Dharmalakṣaṇa Brief Introduction】

-Red Tara, with one head, two arms and smiling, holds a hook in her right hand which lies upon her knee.
+Red Tara, smiling, has one head and two arms.
+She holds a hook in her right hand which lies upon her knee.
 Her left hand, in front of her chest, holds a red lotus (utpala), which is blossoming next to her ear.
 Her right leg is bent while her left leg is extended outward.
 She sits on dais on a red lotus, has three eyes, and wears a celestial garment with a multi-layered skirt.
 There is a ''seh'' syllable on her heart (which is the same as the ''chuli'' syllable), an ''om'' syllable at her brow chakra, an ''ah'' syllable at her throat chakra, and a ''hum'' syllable at her heart chakra.

 Invocation: Inviting the principal wisdom deity Red Tara to descend from the void and merge as one with practitioner.
 (During the visualization, one's hands should form the Tara Mudra.)
 This moment is equivalent to one's receiving empowerment.
 Nectar fills one's entire body, and all karmic hindrances are eradicated and purified.
 Amitabha Buddha is atop one's crown.